DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

 If market-adjusted cost is significantly lower than the total arrival cost, this indicates that most of the expense associated with buying is due to the effect of buying it in a rising market as opposed to the buying pressure induced by the order itself.

+## Trading Strategies

+### Equitization

+- To temporarily investcash using futures or ETFs to gain the desired equity exposure before investing in the underlying securities longer term.
+- May be required if large inflows into a portfolio are hindered by lack of liquidity in the underlying securities.

 ## Investment Philosophy

 - `Behavioral inefficiencies` are perceived mispricings created by the actions of other market participants, usually associated with biases.
 These inefficiencies are temporary, lasting long enough for the manager to identify and exploit them before the market price and perceived intrinsic value converge.

 - `Structural inefficiencies` are perceived mispricings created by external or internal rules and regulations.
 These inefficiencies can be long lived

 ## Performance Evaluation